gayverjr/pyemap/docs/install.rst

 For full functionality, install the following packages:

     - RDKit_: visualization of chemical stuctures
-    - MSMS_: residue depth criterion for surface exposed residues
+    - MSMS_: residue depth criterion for surface exposed residues (not available on MacOS Catalina)
     - DSSP_: solvent accessibility criterion for surface exposed residues
     - wget_: fetching PDBs from RCSB_ database